v-rgrace/Viva/Viva/glint/setup/glint-data-apps.md

 1. Export current employee data from the Glint People page to preserve employees and Manager IDs in their current state.
 When the retroactive update is complete, you'll reload this data to reset users to their current information.
 1. Export survey cycle data with the EXPORT_USERS_FROM_SURVEY_CYCLE Data App for the survey needs to be updated.

+   > [!NOTE]
+   > Keep this export of original survey cycle data in case any retroactive updates need to be reverted.

 1. Prepare an update file with the EXPORT_USERS_FROM_SURVEY_CYCLE file from Step 2.

    > [!IMPORTANT]